-- 1. The athletic training student will enroll in AT 25000, EXS 28500 or BSC 22800, HFS 20400, HFS 20600, HFS 31000 or EXS 32500, AT 30200, AT 38100, AT 26000, AT 30400, and AT 38600. - 2.
-The athletic training student will be assigned to a fall and spring season sport under the direction of a preceptor and will be responsible for the following duties: - A. Assisting in mentoring the observation-level and first-year athletic training students - B. Attending all designated practices and home games - C. Assisting with pre-practice/game taping and wrapping - D. Transporting medical equipment to and from practices/games - E. Maintaining appropriate records for each athlete, injury, treatment, etc... - F. Reporting all injuries to the supervising certified athletic trainer - G. Assisting the supervising certified athletic trainer with pre-season physicals - H. Assisting in cleaning and restocking the Athletic Training Room each day - 3.
+- 1. The athletic training student will enroll in AT 25000, AT 26000, AT 30200, AT 30400, AT 38100, AT 38600, BSC 22800, HFS 20400, HFS 20600, and EXS 32500. - 2.
+The athletic training student will be assigned to a fall and spring season sport under the direction of a preceptor and will be responsible for the following duties: - A. Assisting in mentoring the observation-level students - B. Attending all designated events - C. Assisting with pre-practice/game taping and wrapping - D. Transporting medical equipment to and from practices/games - E. Maintaining appropriate records for each athlete, injury, treatment, etc... - F. Reporting all injuries to the preceptor - G. Assisting the preceptor with pre-season physicals - H. Assisting in cleaning and restocking the athletic training room each day - 3.
 The athletic training student will also be assigned to spring football under the supervision of the head football athletic trainer while also assisting with the sports coverage of his/her assigned spring season sport. - 4.
-The athletic training student will become familiar with all athletic training room records, such as physical forms, SOAP notes, etc., and the location and usage of all supplies and equipment. - 5.
-The athletic training student, under the supervision of a certified athletic trainer, may utilize therapeutic modalities and perform taping techniques after demonstrating proficiency with the specific procedures.
+The athletic training student will become familiar with all athletic training room records (paper and electronic), and the location and usage of all supplies and equipment. - 5.
+The athletic training student, under the supervision of a preceptor, may utilize therapeutic modalities and perform taping techniques after demonstrating proficiency with the specific procedures. - 6.
+The athletic training student will record all clinical experience hours in ATrack.